-Our R&D activities are carried out in a number of locations including the Aquarius Innovation Lab which is located in Osaka, Japan.
+Our R&D activities are conducted at number of locations including at our design office in Fukuoka, Japan and also at the Aquarius Innovation Lab which is located in Osaka, Japan.

 The Aquarius Project

-The Aquarius MRE System is being designed so that it will require little attention from the ships crew, will be relatively easy to install and offer an attractive ROI (Return on Investment) for shipping companies.
-The system will incorporate EMP's EnergySail technology, a data logging, control and monitoring computer system and energy storage modules.
+The Aquarius MRE System is also being designed so that it will require little attention from the ships crew, will be relatively easy to install and offer an attractive ROI (Return on Investment) for shipping companies.
+The system will incorporate EMP's EnergySail technology, a data logging, control and monitoring computer system (Aquarius MAS), marine grade solar panels and energy storage modules.
 A prototype version of the system is currently being tested.

 For more information please follow this link to the Aquarius Solar and Wind Marine Power System webpage.